Ravi M. Gupta: Early life and education

-He enrolled at the University of Oxford at the age of seventeen, their youngest student ever, and in 2000 he received a Master of Studies (MSt) in the Study of Religion.
+He enrolled at the University of Oxford at the age of seventeen, the youngest student ever at the Oxford Centre for Hindu Studies, and in 2000 he received a Master of Studies (MSt) in the Study of Religion.

 In 2004, he received a Doctor of Philosophy (DPhil) in Hinduism from the University of Oxford.
-At the age of twenty-two, he became the youngest-ever student to gain a doctorate at the world-famous University.
+At the age of twenty-two, he received his doctorate at the University of Oxford.
 His thesis focused on the early development of Vedanta philosophy in the Chaitanya Vaishnava tradition, based on original manuscript sources.

 Career

 In addition to his work at Utah State, Gupta has taught at the University of Florida, Centre College, and the College of William & Mary.

 Gupta holds the Charles Redd Chair of Religious Studies and serves as director of the Religious Studies Program at Utah State University, and was a visiting scholar at the Maxwell Institute during fall 2020.
 He is a permanent research fellow of the Oxford Centre for Hindu Studies and a past president of the Society for Hindu-Christian Studies.

 His research areas are world religions, Hinduism, Sanskrit, and religious studies (theory and method).
 His research interests include the Bhagavata Purana's Sanskrit commentaries, Vaishnava bhakti traditions, interreligious dialogue, and the relationship between faith, scholarship, religion and ecology.